 While FAR will support the research groups in gaining access to public data and the appropriate data from the participating audit firms, FAR is, under certain conditions, also prepared to fund research projects financially should the research group wish to be funded.
 Research groups may submit research proposals that include expenses for both established academics and PhD candidates.
 In the case of established scholars, FAR funds are intended to be used to acquire release time at their home university.
 Such funds can be used at different universities and internationally if appropriate.
-In addition, funding may include coverage of travel costs (up to \in 6,000 a year per core team member to visit designated international conferences and the like) and / or support for research assistants.
+In addition, funding may include coverage of travel costs (up to \leq 6,000 a year per core team member to visit designated international conferences and the like) and / or support for research assistants.

-When PhDs are included, the home university must demonstrate a clear willingness to provide joint support for the student, on a 50/50% basis (50% financing by FAR, 50% financing by your university (i.e., FAR support does not cover 100% of the cost of a doctoral student, unless there is a specific reason to do so).
-In cases that include PhDs, FAR funding can be awarded for a period of one to five years, or until the student completes his or her thesis, whichever comes first and depending on the nature of the project.
+When PhDs are included, the home university must demonstrate a clear willingness to provide joint support for the student (i.e., FAR support is not intended to cover 100% of the cost of a doctoral student).
+In cases that includes PhDs, FAR funding can be awarded for a period of one to five years, or until the student completes his or her thesis, whichever comes first and depending on the nature of the project.
 Project funding may include salary and travelling costs that a student typically has to make.
 In addition, FAR may cover 5% of the salary costs of the supervisor for each student he/she supervises (for the period concerned).
 The university may claim a maximum of 25% of the project related salary costs to cover other project-related costs.
 Office space and overhead costs will not be funded by FAR.

 FAR may fund small and large projects.
 For example, projects spanning one year of a PhD student or to buy release time for a seasoned researcher up to a four-year project of a PhD candidate plus expenses that allow for travelling and some allowance for the (senior) researcher(s) in charge.
-As a benchmark, project funding could amount to € 10,000 up to € 200,000.
+As a benchmark, project funding could amount \leq 10,000 up to \leq 200,000.
 Of course, if a project has exceptional features FAR may still consider a project that requires further accommodation.